Top 25 Korean Foods: Loved by both Koreans and Foreigners

 2. 김밥 (Gimbap: Korean Seaweed Rice Rolls)

 Gimbap is a dish made of dried seaweed rolled up with white rice and various ingredients such as spinach, pickled radish, carrot, egg, burdock, etc. and cut it into bite-sized pieces.
 It is very convenient when traveling or for eating on picnics.
+It is also a Korean staple breakfast food.

 3. 떡국 (Tteokguk: Korean Rice Cake Soup)